HiroNewf/Network-Plus-Notes/README.md

 ## [Copper Termination Standards](https://www.youtube.com/watch?v=jaUww4A8LeU&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=49&ab_channel=ProfessorMesser)

-- Cable tester can verify the the termination is done properly
+- Cable tester can verify the termination is done properly
 - Don't mix and match the cable pin outs on a single cables
 - T568A
     1. White and Green